podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 3rd:** Today not that much code was put out.

+`commit 5565b03`_ adds a little behavior change to the topic metrics window.
+Since there may well be some topics that don't have any additional documents listed or are linked to any other topics, the corresponding lists are left hidden.
+However, the groups containing the actual lists still persist and subtly indicate that this aspect of a topic does not exist in the BCF file.

+`commit 185fe50`_ is an attempt towards internationalization.
+Here all GUI strings, descriptive ones, not the ones displayed as content of the BCF file, are passed to the `translate()` function of QtWidgets.
+However, no other languages are currently supported appart from english.

+`commit d25fdd1`_ moves the prompt for the user's email address away from `plugin_delegate.py` into `plugin_model.py`.
+The reason behind it was that apparently the code inside delegates is executed in a separate application context.
+The erroneous behavior that led me to that conclusion was that every time the user's email dialog box showed up, a new temporary directory was created for the `author.txt` file, which holds just the email address.
+This is strange because for one: at that point in time a temporary directory is already created and for the other the reference to the `TemporaryDirectory` object is stored in the plugin global variable `TMPDIR` declared inside `bcfplugin/__init__.py`.
+Thus a new temporary directory will only be created if `TMPDIR` equals `None`.
+Now `TMPDIR` gets set right when a new BCF file is about to be opened, into it the contents of the file will be extracted.
+A simple test (just prints of the the `TMPDIR` variable from `plugin_delegate.py` and `plugin_model.py`) showed that in former it referenced `None` while the latter referenced the "correct" object.

+Apart from these three commits, I started writing on a blog post about my work done in during the last three months.
+It shall serve as main document for the project submission.
+As soon as it is finished I will start a discussion about it in the forum.

 **August 2nd:** `commit 9519986`_ fixes the 'Reset" button that resets FreeCAD's view to the previous setting.
 Before it also was shown even when the view settings of the viewpoint could not be applied.
 A following press of the button resulted in